Saafke/dance-fitness/README.md

 2. Compare two 3D human meshes.
 That is, compare the discrepancies in the angles of the limbs, and visualise the discrepancies on the mesh as shown below.
 The colored mesh is the input mesh, which we compare with a reference mesh.
 ![Comparing 3D meshes](compare_two_humans/output.png)
 _Figure: The limbs of this mesh are colored based on their correctness.
-Green means that the limb angle is within the accepted error range with respect to the reference, and red means it is outside of the accepted error range._
+Green means that the limb angle is within the accepted error range with respect to the reference, and red means it is outside of the accepted error range.
+SMPL-Body was used for this visualisation courtesy of the Max Planck Institute for Intelligent Systems._

 #### Hardware